Gev1990123/opengear_firmware_checker/readme.md

 - SSL verification is disabled in this script to support self-signed certificates.
 Use with caution in production environments.
 - Ensure your Opengear devices have the API enabled and are reachable from the machine running this script.
 - Firmware files are downloaded from Opengear’s archive and cached locally to avoid repeated downloads.
+- During firmware upgrades, the device will reboot, which may cause the SSH session to close unexpectedly.
+This is normal behavior and is handled gracefully by the script.